John J. Citti

 INSIGNE.
 Shield: Azure, an alligator volant in bend or, winged and armed gules, speed lines sinisterward of the second.
 Motto FOREVER BATTLING.
 (Approved 3 Mar 1943.
 This insigne was replaced in 1953).

-Help us tell the story of the 320th Bombardment group - email mike <at> b26.com
+Help us tell the story of the 320th Bombardment group - email info<at>b26.com